Itokoyamato/TokoVOIP_TS3/README.md

 Read the following:
 - [How does it work ?](#how-does-it-work-?)
 - [TokoVOIP 1.5.0](https://github.com/Itokoyamato/TokoVOIP_TS3/pull/117)

+# TROUBLESHOOTING
+**The status keeps saying PLUGIN OFFLINE**:
+- FiveM didn't successfuly handshake with the websocket server.
+- Make sure your **waiting** channel has `tokovoip` in the name
+- Make sure your websocket port is open
+- Make sure your websocket has proper teamspeak and fivem ip
+- Try manually using the connect button in Plugins -> TokoVoip -> Connect

 # Terms and conditions
 A 'TokoVOIP' watermark must be visible on screen.
 You can move it, change it's design however you like.